1. Configuring an Assignment for Grading

 Grading with a Rubric

-1. Log in to Brightspace using your MyCarletonOne credentials.
+1. Log into Brightspace using your MyCarletonOne credentials.

 2. On the Brightspace homepage, locate your course in one of the following ways:

-• Click the Course Selector Grid and select the course from the drop-down menu.
+• Select the Course Selector Grid and select the course from the drop-down menu.
 If you are enrolled in more than 20 courses, you can search for the course name using the search bar.

-3. In the navbar, click Tools.
+3. In the navbar, select Tools.

 4. Select Assignments from the drop-down menu.

 8. To the right of the submission you will see a panels with Rubrics, Overall Grade, and Overall Feedback.
-Click the name of the rubric you will be using to grade to expand the criteria.Screenshot of an assignment submission that includes a rubric.
+Select the name of the rubric you will be using to grade to expand the criteria.

 9. Select the appropriate level for each criterion.
 The criterion score column will automatically populate with the correct points value.